OuhscBbmc/redcap-manual-v1/external/mosio.md

 1. Survey Distribution:

-   * Researchers send survey invitations via text message, ensuring participants receive timely reminders and links to complete surveys
+   * Researchers send survey invitations via text message, ensuring participants receive timely reminders and links to complete surveys.

 1. Automated Reminders:

-   * Automated reminders are set up to nudge participants to complete surveys, attend appointments, or adhere to study protocols
+   * Automated reminders are set up to nudge participants to complete surveys, attend appointments, or adhere to study protocols.

 1. Data Collection:

-   * Text messages are used to collect data directly from participants, which can then be automatically imported into REDCap
+   * Text messages are used to collect data directly from participants, which can then be automatically imported into REDCap.

 1. Intervention Campaigns:

-   * Researchers deploy text-based interventions, such as health tips or motivational messages, to improve participant outcomes
+   * Researchers deploy text-based interventions, such as health tips or motivational messages, to improve participant outcomes.

 1. Incentives and Rewards:

-   * Participants receive gift codes or other incentives via text message for completing surveys or other study tasks
+   * Participants receive gift codes or other incentives via text message for completing surveys or other study tasks.

 These features help streamline communication, improve participant engagement, and enhance data collection efficiency.